A natural way to better sleep

 doses of CBD higher than 150mg per day, which requires you to take a different access route with specialists doctors.

 Terpenes are plant compounds that are found alongside cannabinoids.
 Terpenes and cannabinoids are believed to both complement and enhance the therapeutic actions of medical cannabis through a phenomenon known as the Entourage Effect.

-If you’re interested in taking low-dose CBD oil for insomnia, you also take terpenes which have their own therapeutic action and will contribute to the medicinal qualities of CBD oil.
+If you’re interested in taking CBD for insomnia, you can also take terpenes which have their own therapeutic action and will contribute to the medicinal qualities of CBD oil.

 Not all CBD is the same